-During post transplant, the first three months are heavily regimented with going to rehabilitation classes and doctor check-ups.
+The first three months of post-transplant are heavily regimented with going to rehabilitation classes and doctor check-ups.
 I also took a gazillion immune suppressants, checked my blood pressure everyday and measured my oxygen twice a day for the first six months.
-And a dietician checks my blood regularly and helps me improve my way of eating.
+A dietician checks my blood regularly and helps me improve my way of eating.

 I retired in early 2019 and have turned into a regular househusband, taking care of most of the cooking and cleaning while my wife continues to work.
 I also walk a lot.
-I usually do about seven to ten kilometres a day walking our dog Rosco.
+I usually do about seven to ten kilometers a day walking our dog Rosco.
 And when I golf, I walk the course.
-Keeping active, eating well plus keeping stress at bay is the best way to manage me.
+Keeping active, eating well plus keeping stress at bay is the best way to manage.